ReachableCEO/TSYSGroupHandbook/src/Board/charters/ForProfit-Committee-Charter.md

 # ForProfit Committee Charter

-As stated in the Operating Agreement of the Company electing oversight by this committee, any changes to this charer must be approved by unamious written consent of all Members of all entities under this committee.
+As stated in the Operating Agreement of the Component electing oversight by this committee, any changes to this charer must be approved by unamious written consent of all Members of all components governed under this committee.

 ## Purpose